 Bakgrunn og aktiviteter

-Eivin Røskaft is currently coordinating an EU funded project AfricanBioServices (Grant agreement 641918).
+Eivin Røskaft was until December 2019, coordinating an EU funded project AfricanBioServices (Grant agreement 641918).

 Eivin Røskaft (PhD) is a professor in evolutionary biology at the Department of Biology, NTNU.
 His scientific interest is to use evolutionary biology in conservation.
 Conservation of African and Asian protected areas is challenging because of human population increase, biodiversity encroachment and human activities /incl. tourism.
 Thus it is important to understand any kind of encroachment of natural resources in the light of evolution and human behaviour.
 Røskaft is leading projects in Africa and Asia related to human-wildlife conflict, population dynamics of animals, and animal behaviour in relation to human activities.